 - A 2007 clinical trial of transvaginal mesh was halted early, when safety reviewers observed that more than 15 percent of the patients who received the mesh experienced erosion, a potentially serious complication in which the skin splits and the mesh protrudes, often resulting in pain and infections.

 - In 2008, the FDA issued a warning of serious complications with surgical mesh for transvaginal repair of pelvic organ prolapse.
 The FDA initially reported that these complications were rare, but in 2011 the FDA revised this ruling, issuing a new warning saying that the complications are not rare.

 With medical options limited and the prospect of a lifetime of pain ahead of them, many women who have been injured by vaginal mesh are finding that seeking recourse through a lawsuit is the only action available to them.

 Experienced Vaginal Mesh Attorneys

 The law firm of Blizzard & Nabers are experienced at handling vaginal mesh litigation.
-Our attorneys are specialists in medical device litigation, and for more than 25 years we have successfully represented our clients and stood up for the rights of people harmed by defective medical devices.
+Our attorneys are experienced in medical device litigation, and for more than 25 years we have successfully represented our clients and stood up for the rights of people harmed by defective medical devices.
 We are a nationwide law firm serving clients from all over the country.
 We handle all vaginal mesh injury cases on a contingency basis.

 To learn more, or for a free consultation with an experienced vaginal mesh attorney, please contact us by email or call us at 1-800-349-0127.